Protoneer/RS485-Arduino-Library/README.md

 Pin D4 is enabled when sending data over the data bus.

-I used SN751768P chip to transmit the data over CAT5 cable.
+I used SN75176BP chip to transmit the data over CAT5 cable and Arduino UNO.

 How to install it: